vishal9p/custom-webpack-builder/README.md

 Run webpack using node js instead of CLI

 Benefit :
-  we can control the webpack confiration dynamically
+  we can control the webpack configuration dynamically